 Orders are hard to change

-It’s important to work with a Brooklyn child custody attorney as soon as your divorce or child custody case begins, because once a child support order is in place, it’s hard to change.
+It’s important to work with a brooklyn child custody attorney as soon as your divorce or child custody case begins, because once a child support order is in place, it’s hard to change.
 The courts presume that children benefit from stability.
 That means that they hesitate to make any changes to a custody order that’s already in effect.

 To succeed making a request for a custody change, you must show that the circumstances of the case have changed or that an older child wishes to make a request for a change.
-Then, you must show that it’s best for the child to have a change.
+Then, you must show that it’s for the child to have a change.
 You need to have very high levels of proof in order for this to be successful.
-Working with a Brooklyn custody attorney can help you maximize your chances for success.
+Working with a brooklyn custody attorney can help you maximize your chances for success.

-If you’re looking to make a custody change, it’s important that you work with a Brooklyn child custody lawyer.
+If you’re looking to make a custody change, it’s important that you work with a brooklyn child custody lawyer.
 Your court papers need to state the reasons for the change in a way that complies with New York law.
 Failing to properly document the reasons for the changes can make a difference when it comes to your chances of success.

 You can agree

 If the parties agree on a custody or parenting time schedule, the courts generally order it.
 It might seem like it’s impossible to agree with the other parent on a schedule, but in many cases, the parties are able to make an agreement that they’re both willing to follow.
-Another good reason to work with our team of Brooklyn custody attorneys is that we can help you understand the strengths and weaknesses of your case so that you can make smart decisions as your case moves through the courts.
+Another good reason to work with our team of brooklyn custody attorneys is that we can help you understand the strengths and weaknesses of your case so that you can make smart decisions as your case moves through the courts.